Executioner (character): Powers and abilities

 Skurge possessed the superhuman abilities of a typical male Asgardian.
-Due to his unique hybrid physiology, with a half Storm-Giant and half Skornheimian pedigree, Skurge's physical strength, stamina and durability were considerably greater than those of the average Asgardian male.
+Due to his unique hybrid physiology, with a half Storm Giant and half Skornheimian pedigree, Skurge's physical strength, stamina and durability were considerably greater than those of the average Asgardian male.
 He also possessed superhuman visual acuity.
 Skurge was extremely long-lived, aging at a much slower pace than human beings, though not truly immortal.
 His body was highly resistant to physical damage, and he was immune to terrestrial diseases, toxins, and some magic.
-In the event of injury, Skurge's godly lifeforce would allow him to recover with a superhuman rate.
+In the event of injury, Skurge's godly life force would allow him to recover with a superhuman rate.
 Skurge had proficiency at hand-to-hand combat, and mastery of most Asgardian weapons.
 He would often fight wielding his large, enchanted, double-bladed battle axe that allowed him a number of abilities including cutting rifts into other dimensions and control over fire and ice that he could project at his enemies.
 Skurge also sometimes wore an enchanted impregnable horned helmet that completely covered his head.
-In his first appearance, Skurge demonstrated a 'super-human falcon hunting vision', that enabled him to find Jane Foster in a crowd.
+In his first appearance, Skurge demonstrated a 'super-human falcon hunting vision' that enabled him to find Jane Foster in a crowd.

 The second Executioner is a vigilante with no super powers.